 It’s hard to know, exactly, if those at the top of each individual company are in fact doing everything they can to help their employees—they very well might be.
 But it’s also worth pointing out which workers always fare the worst under the current system.
 Marshall Steinbaum, an economist at University of Utah, told VICE that the ultimate problem is that all companies under capitalism are “engineered in a certain way to protect the powerful at the expense of the powerless.”

 There are huge variations between small businesses, medium-sized businesses, and large corporations in terms of how they are able to respond to and cushion their workers during a recession.
 A vast majority of companies are unable to stay afloat right now, and simply cannot pay their workers without revenue.
 And crowdfunding, which is the only current option for many small businesses and workers, is not in and of itself a bad thing.
-GoFundMe itself set up a small business relief initiative on Tuesday that it hopes will help support local businesses.
-Nevertheless, GoFundMe remains an insufficient tool for the crisis at hand.
+Rather, it is an insufficient tool for the crisis at hand.
 A collection of individual donors cannot possibly step in for government policies like universal basic income, rent freezes, universal health care, paid sick leave, and debt cancellation.
 And, as Nora Kenworthy, professor at University of Washington, told VICE, 90 percent of GoFundMe campaigns don’t meet their financial goal.

 GoFundMe also comes with inherent disparities that perpetuate existing inequities.
 New research by Kenworthy found that in medical crowdfunding, campaigns for Black people receive an average of $22 less per donation than those for white people.
 “People come to these sites both as donors and campaigners with existing ideas of who and what is deserving of support,” Kenworthy said.